The Spec Miata Post:

 My unqualified, unsolicited opinion for improving the class

 Cap horsepower at a reasonable number… perhaps 115 or 120?
 I’m all for allowing some engine rebuilding, but use a reasonable cap in so those with the deepest pockets don’t get such a huge advantage.
+Sure, builders will build motors that have the most power “under the curve” right up to the cap but it will still close the gap.
 Again, what is this class supposed to be about?

 When a class is as popular and competitive as Spec Miata, the cost to run at the top will obviously rise.
 A few rule tweaks wouldn’t likely drop costs at the top levels, but they may help maintain modest costs and keep racing closer and more fun at the regional level races.
 Some of the SMAC (Spec Miata Advisory Committee) members would appear to benefit from encouraging expensive top level builds for both engines and car prep, but hopefully they can ultimately choose what is best for the class.
 The more we can encourage new, young people to come in and race at a local level, the healthier the class will be.